 - Finally, seal the pigments in your locks with the help of a hair straightening iron and some hair spray.

-Being a temporary color, it will last for a couple of days and will come out easily by washing with water.
+Being a temporary color, it will last a couple of days and come out quickly by washing with water.

-Hair chalking has turned out to be all the rage these days and there are certainly a few strong reasons.
-But just like all other style trends floating around the internet, it also has some dark sides.
+Hair chalking has turned out to be all the rage, and there are certainly a few strong reasons.
+But just like all other style trends floating around the internet, it has some dark sides.
 So, let’s have a look at the pros and cons of the procedure:

 Pros: